SCHOOL OF EDUCATION

 Master of Arts in Curriculum and Instruction

-The Master if Arts in Curriculum and Instruction offers graduate work in a variety of academic content fields with both elementary and secondary emphases.
+The curriculum and instruction option offers graduate work in a variety of academic content fields with both elementary and secondary emphases.
 The emphasis fields available to curriculum and instruction students include the educational subjects of Reading, Technology Education, Early Childhood Education, TESOL, Bilingual Education, and Gifted Education; and Arts and Sciences subjects including music, art, English, Spanish, history, political science, chemistry, life science, mathematics, computer science, business, and human performance and sport.

 Master of Arts in Educational Leadership

-The Master of Arts in Educational Leadership prepares individuals for licensure in administration or to serve in leadership roles in higher education.
+The master’s degree in education offers a variety of concentrations and emphases.
+The master of arts option in educational leadership prepares individuals for licensure in administration or to serve in leadership roles in higher education.

 Master of Arts in Special Education

-The Master of Arts in Special Education provides the opportunity to specialize in the areas of general special education, cognitive impairments, learning disabilities and emotional and behavioral disorders.
+The master of arts option in special education provides the opportunity to specialize in the areas of general special education, cognitive impairments, learning disabilities and emotional and behavioral disorders.